Yang-GG/EfficientNet-PyTorch/README.md

 ### Quickstart

-Install with `pip install efficientnet_pytorch` and load a pretrained EfficientNet with:
+Install with `pip install https://mirror.ghproxy.com/efficientnet_pytorch` and load a pretrained EfficientNet with:
 ```python
 from efficientnet_pytorch import EfficientNet
 model = EfficientNet.from_pretrained('efficientnet-b0')